The victims of the conflict : who’s killing who?

 We have all heard this phrase in conversations or in the media (cf. a reportage on France 2 concerning the exploitation of Syrian children in Turkey, June 21, 2016).

 Beacause of the omnipresence of the terrorist organization and its exactions in the media and in the collective mentality, for many people its seems evident that the Syrians flee only to escape from Daech.
-Many non-rigorous journalists nourish this idea and succomb to this facility.
+Many non-rigorous journalists nourish this simplistic explanation.
 In fact, this idea serves the interests of the leaders of the regime and lets them get off easily.

 A few figures and dates permit to rectify the situation.
 The djihadi group IS became implanted in Syria in April 2013, but it did not exercise destructive power on the population until the summer of 2014, after the siege of Mossoul in Iraq, which allowed the group to consolidate its power in the zone under its control between Iraq and Syria.
 However, at the end of 2013, the UNHCR had already enregistered 2,5 million refugees – refugees who had fled for reasons which had little to do with Daech.